 9.5.
 If a new price bid is made within 5 (five) minutes before the end of the Auction, the Auction shall be automatically extended for another 5 (five) minutes.
 Such number of extensions is unlimited and shall continue until no new price bid is made 5 (five) minutes before the end of the Auction.

 9.7.
 The Bidder having made the highest price bid at the time of the closing of the Auction shall be considered to be the Highest bidder of the Auction.
-The bidder having offered to buy the Property for the price specified in “Buy now” shall also be considered to be the Highest bidder of the Auction, as provided for in Clause 9.5 of the Rules.

 9.8.
 After the Auction, the Highest bidder shall pay within 5 (five) working days the Buyer’s premium to the Auction House, if the description of the particular Auction explicitly mentioned the application of the Buyer’s premium, by transferring this fee to the account of the Auction House specified in the Participation agreement or in the pro-forma invoice sent by the Auction House.